frankcorneliusmartin/frankcorneliusmartin.github.io/content/ascii.rst

    # (left, upper, right, lower)
    im.crop((500, 100, 1500, 1100))

-We want a single value per image segment.
+We want a (single) intesity value per image segment.
 In a color image we have three values per pixel: red, green and blue.
 A first step would be to convert the image to a grayscale image.
 This can be easily achieved by computing average of the three color channels per pixel.

 .. code-block:: python

    # convert to grayscale
    im = im.convert("L")

-I also normalized the grayscale image to use the full range 0-255 to maximize the contrast between segments.
+Then, I normalized the grayscale image to use the full range 0-255 to maximize the contrast between segments.

 .. code-block:: python